-If you are an active cook in the kitchen like I am, counter space is a key element to a successful meal prep; the more space, the better.
-It is not a secret that a countertop microwave eliminates a great deal of countertop space that would normally be a canvas for rolling dough.
+If you are an active cook in the kitchen like I am, counter space is a key element to successful meal prep; the more space, the better.
+Being able to easily layout and access ingredients and supplies calls for a smoother cooking process.
+It is not a secret that a countertop microwave can take up some prime countertop real estate that could be used for additional workspaces, like a canvas for rolling dough or chopping up some fresh veggies.

-However, whether it’s a Saturday night and your fridge is begging to be cleaned out, or you want to make your leftovers into a whole new meal, your microwave is hands down the tool you’ll need.
-When facing the choice on whether to keep the counter top space or the microwave, many people can’t seem to choose.
+Whether it’s a Saturday night and your fridge is begging to be cleaned out, or you want to make your leftovers into a whole new meal, your microwave is hands down the tool you’ll need.
+When facing the choice of whether to keep the countertop space or the microwave, many people can’t seem to choose.
+Luckily, if you are searching for a solution to clear counters, you do not have to choose between the appliance and the space.
+There is a simple solution that can work to optimize the kitchen space you have.
+This leads us to ask, what kind of microwaves can go in a cabinet and how do you place a microwave in a cabinet?

 Can You Install a Countertop Microwave in a Cabinet?